HunMiwa/HackerNewsSite/README.md

    - Reporting to some fancy site - preferebly DataDog
    - The use of custom paramteres are not consistent because of the problem said at the first point.
    - Introduce context?

+# If you were to ask what was my hardest challenge?
+CUCUMBER AUTOCOMPLETE

 ### How to use: